 What causes film to break down?

 Film is greatly affected by the environment it’s stored in.
 If it’s stored too hot, the emulsion will become a gooey, sticky mess.
-Too cold and dry, it gets brittle.
-Too wet, and mould/mildew/yeast will find the gelatin becomes a wonderful home.
+Too cold and dry, the acetate backing on the negative can become brittle and breakable.
+But if it is too humid, then mold and fungus will find the gelatin becomes a wonderful home, just like it can inside of your camera.

 But negatives are also affected by what they’re stored in.
 When negatives degrade, they release acetic acid, which makes them smell vinegary.
 If this acid isn’t ventilated, it can cause a chain reaction causing other negatives to begin to break down.
 So over time, it’s important to keep negatives in a porous box, like those made from paper or cardboard, as tin or other metal boxes will keep the acidic fumes inside.